Home

 Final Yield (FY) does not account for the hidden factory or rework.
 It is simply the final number of acceptable pieces at the end divided by the quantity started in a process.
 It does not tell you how many were reworked at each step of the process.

-8) If there are 11 orders, and each order has 2 items, and there are 3 opportunities for a defect (such as incorrect item, wrong price, and damaged), then how many total opportunities are there for a defect?
+8) If there are 11 orders, and each order has 2 items, and there are 3 opportunities for a defect (such as incorrect item, wrong price, and damaged) within each item, then how many total opportunities are there for a defect?

 A) 22